ARGOeu/ams-consumer/README.md

 * `Logname` defines name of `argo-ams-consumer` tenant instance appearing in logs
 * `ReportWritMsgEveryHours` for given number of hours instruct component to report how many messages it fetched.
 Number will be reported in log files.
 * `AvroSchema` defines the format of messages (fields and values)

+### AMS

+	[AMS]
+	Host = messaging-devel.argo.grnet.gr
+	Project = EGI
+	Token = EGITOKEN
+	Subscriptions = sub1
+	PullMsgs = 100
+	PullIntervalSec = 3
+	ConnectionTimeout = 180
+	PullRetry = 5
+	PullRetrySleep = 60

+* `Host` is FQDN of Argo Messaging Service instance
+* `Project` represents tenant within Argo Messaging Service
+* `Subscription` is the name of bucket containing metric results of interest
+* `Token` is authorization credential needed for pull operation on subscription
+* `PullMsgs` is a number of messages that will be fetched in single request
+* `PullIntervalSec` is interval between two pull requests
+* `ConnectionTimeout` represents time window within that request must be served
+* `PullRetry` is number of retries for a single pull request that may fail because of connection problems and other hiccups that may occur
+* `PullRetrySleep` represents time in seconds after next pull will be tried